frnejat/farshadnejat.github.io/_pages/cv.md

 * Proficiency in ArcGIS, Diva-GIS, QGIS.
 * Familiar with R.
 * Proficiency in Adobe Photoshop, Adobe InDesign, Adobe Illustrator.
-* Familiar with Linux based operating system esp.
-Ubuntu and openSUSE.
+* Familiar with Linux-based operating systems, especially Ubuntu and Manjaro.
 * Familiar with Phylogenetic tools: RAxML, MrBayes, MEGA, BioEdit, Geneious.
 * Proficiency in MaxEnt and SDMtools.